altruisticlemur/reddit-song-scraper/README.md

 ## How it Works
 The process is split between three separate scripts.
 This was done so that data would not be lost between steps if an error were to occur.

-The reddit_song_scraper.py file scrapes the top-level from a specified Reddit thread and writes each comment to the comments.txt file.
+The reddit_song_scraper.py file scrapes the top-level comments from a specified Reddit thread and writes each comment to the comments.txt file.

-The spotify_song_finder.py uses the comments generated in the comments.py file to search for the specified song using the Spotify API.
-If the song is found, it's track ID is added to songs.txt file.
+The spotify_song_finder.py uses the comments generated in the comments.txt file to search for the specified song using the Spotify API.
+For each song that is found, its track ID is added to songs.txt file.

 Finally, the spotify_playlist_adder.py file retrieves the individuals track IDs from the songs.txt file and adds them to a specified Spotify playlist.